bradeneliason/PumasDocs.jl/docs/src/basics/models.md

   Observed:
 ```

-You could use four scalar `η`'s as shown above, but for BOV it is useful to encode the occations using integers 1, 2, 3, ..., N and simply index into `η` using `η[OCC]` where `OCC` is the occation covariate.
+You could use four scalar `η`'s as shown above, but for BOV it is useful to encode the occasions using integers 1, 2, 3, ..., N and simply index into `η` using `η[OCC]` where `OCC` is the occasion covariate.

 ### `@covariates`
 The covariates in the model have to be specified in the `@covariates` block.
 This information is used to